together,

 How is TK2d managed?

 The first step to proper management of TK2d is getting the right diagnosis with genetic testing.
-Although TK2d can often have serious or life-threatening consequences, once TK2d is confirmed there are several ways healthcare providers can help manage the symptoms, try to slow disease progression, and limit its impact.
+TK2d can often have serious or life-threatening consequences, but once TK2d is confirmed, there are several ways healthcare providers can help manage the symptoms, try to slow disease progression, and limit its impact.
 They may use medical equipment and therapies such as:

 • Respiratory support/therapy